 However, it’s always advantageous to acquaint oneself with the technicalities, particularly in the GPU and technology realm.
-It’s also useful to understand how this confusion started and why it’s generally acceptable to interchangeably utilize these terms.
+It’s also helpful to understand how this confusion started and why it’s generally acceptable to interchangeably utilize these terms.

 Let’s initially examine what these terms mean.